Romulomdr/ConvertCoinAPI/README.md

-# ✔ ConvertCoinAPI

-# 🧮 API to convert currency
+# 📊 API to convert currency
 -

 ## 📈 Roadmap